hubber10/seldovia/people/Yuth_Gladys_Wilson.md

 Gladys had a strong faith in her Lord and Savior.
 She was a loving, caring, amazing woman.
 She had a heart of gold, always there for her family and friends through good and bad; she knew just exactly what to say and how to help us all.
 Always with a smile on her face and positive about life, she will be greatly missed.

-“Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
-And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
-Philippians 4:6-7